This article explains the concept of Compute Units and what happens when your workload reaches the maximum Compute Units.

 If you find storage IOPS are not fully utilized to the maximum, consider monitoring the compute units utilization as well.
 Raising the Compute Units may allow for higher IO throughput by lessening the performance bottleneck due to limited CPU or memory.

-What happens when I hit my maximum Compute Units or Storage?
+What happens when I hit my maximum Compute Units?

-Performance levels are calibrated and governed to provide resources to run your database workload up to the max limits for selected service tier/performance level.
+Performance levels are calibrated and governed to provide resources to run your database workload up to the max limits for the selected pricing tier and performance level.

 If your workload reaches the maximum limits in either the Compute Units or provisioned IOPS limits, you can continue to utilize the resources at the maximum allowed level, but your queries are likely to see increased latencies.
 These limits do not result in any errors, but rather a slowdown in the workload, unless the slowdown becomes so severe that queries time out.

-- For more information on Compute Units and Storage, see Azure Database for MySQL service tiers.
+For more information on pricing tiers, see Azure Database for MySQL pricing tiers.